OHI-Science/bhi-1.0-archive/baltic2015/prep/ECO/eco_prep.md

 ### 2.5 Aligning BHI regions with NUTS3 regions and population density

-TODO: NEED TO ADD LINK to MARC methods

 [NUTS spatial files from Eurostat](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts) are available for several different years: 2006, 2010, 2013.
 2006 was used to join with BHI shapefile.
 This led to some NUTS3 naming discrepancies between the shapefile associations and the GDP data, which has been manually corrected in section 5.1.4.

 NUTS3 GDP data is joined in the database to the area and population density information associated with that NUTS3 and BHI region.